 Turnaround Time: 4 Business Days

-Even though Hashimoto's disease constitutes over 80% of all hypothyroid cases, it is rarely tested for. in many cases these antibodies are elevated many years before changes in T4 or TSH happen.
-Sadly the standard of care in our current healthcare system is to only test for TSH and T4 thus missing critical opportunities for early intervention.
+Even though Hashimoto's disease constitutes over 80% of all hypothyroid cases, it is rarely being tested.
+In many cases, these antibodies are elevated for many years before changes in T4 or TSH happen.
+Sadly the standard of care in our current healthcare system is to only test for TSH and T4, thus missing critical opportunities for early intervention.

 Symptom fluctuation, a medicine cabinet full of medication and supplements, and doctors not being able to correctly diagnose you are signs that you may have an autoimmune condition.

-There is a close familial link to Hashimoto's, so it is recommended that all family members be screened for Hashimoto's.
+There is a close familial link to Hashimoto's hypothyroidism, so it is recommended that all family members be screened.